0xshreyash/Compression-Engine/Note.md

 	* Code quality and correctness. -> Done.
 	* Error dectection and handling/reporting. -> Done.
 	* Appropriate use of commenting. -> Done.
-	* Documentation on how to build and run your solution.
+	* Documentation on how to build and run your solution. -> Done
 	* Use of appropriate build tools. -> Done.
 	* Edge case handling. -> Done.
 	* Presence of automable testing. -> Done